Weekly overview of Azerbaijani currency market

 1.7

-According to the results of this week, the official exchange rate of the manat against the euro decreased by 0.0251 manat.
-The weighted average exchange rate decreased by 0.0256 manat and amounted to 1.8806 manat per euro.
+According to the results of this week, the official exchange rate of the manat against the euro increased by 0.0099 manat.
+The weighted average exchange rate decreased by 0.0153 manat and amounted to 1.8654 manat per euro.

 |